 Depending on your practice area, flat fees can be a boost to profitability if managed correctly.
 It’s obviously easier to get started with transactional work than with complex litigation.
 But any type of repetitive work can lend itself to a flat fee.
 The key to getting started is to have enough data to: (1) determine with a reasonable degree of certainty the amount of time a project has historically taken you; and (2) an investment of time in creating efficiency and systems to streamline your workflow.

 The first part of the equation is rather simple.
-Once you you have reviewed your previous time records to determined the approximate amount of time it will take to complete a document, it's easy to set your flat fee based on the number of hours and hourly rate you would ordinarily charge.
-On some matters you will be a “winner” because you will be more efficient than your historical norm, and on some matters you will be a “loser” because it took you longer than expected.
-And if you do nothing more than apply this historical average, you will likely improve your practice because you have a marketing advantage over your competitions who don’t engage in flat fee billing.
-However, the real magic is leveraging your fee using systems, workflows and technology.
+Once you have reviewed your previous time records to determine the approximate amount of time it will take to complete a document, it’s easy to set your flat fee based on the number of hours and the hourly rate you would ordinarily charge.
+On some matters, you will be a “winner” because you will be more efficient than your historical norm, and on some matters, you will be a “loser” because it took you longer than expected.
+And if you do nothing more than applying this historical average, you will likely improve your practice because you have a marketing advantage over your competitors who don’t engage in flat fee billing.
+However, the real magic is leveraging your fee using systems, workflows, and technology.

 This post was originally published in November 2018 and updated in July 2021.